lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Brakia** _(04-Sep-18 04:22 PM)_

-> `What jusst happened?`
+> What jussst happened?

 **Jelsafan0** _(04-Sep-18 04:22 PM)_

+_Iris looks flabbergasted at Sanya._

-> same to you, Sanya.
+> Same to you, Sanya.

 **RPretribution** _(04-Sep-18 04:23 PM)_

+_Garrick's jaw drops to the floor when he sees Emmett doing a little jig._

 > FORTNITE??????

 **Bagelwrecker** _(04-Sep-18 04:23 PM)_

-> Oh god not the bah thing again
+> Oh gods, not the 'bah' thing again.

 **ProfessorTree** _(04-Sep-18 04:23 PM)_

+_Kyle talks to Emmett like a baby._

-> `Welcome back, little guy.
-Are you ready to crawl on Sanya some more?`
+> Welcome back, little guy.
+Are you ready to crawl on Sanya some more?

 **Enchantingtable2013** _(04-Sep-18 04:23 PM)_